aymanizz/smalld-click/README.md

 Note that, echo and prompt will send a message in the same channel as the message that triggered the command invocation.

 Calls to echo are buffered.
-When the buffer is flushed. its content is sent in 2K chunks (limit set by discord.)
+When the buffer is flushed, its content is sent in 2K chunks (limit set by discord.)
-The buffer can is flushed automatically when there is a prompt or the command finishes execution or the content in the buffer exceeds the 2K limit.
+The buffer can be flushed automatically when there is a prompt, or the command finishes execution, or the content in the buffer exceeds the 2K limit.

 It's also possible to flush the buffer by passing `flush=True` to `click.echo` call.